sphireinc/.github/ideas/GoFiler.md

 ✅ Create **virtual filesystems** for testing environments
 ✅ Securely **manage and access remote files** via SSH, S3, or Blob storage
 ✅ Develop **plugins and tools** requiring filesystem abstraction

----

-Let me know if this looks good, and I’ll move on to the next one. 🚀